The Bend Motorsport Park: Drag Strip

+The drag racing strip at The Bend opened to fanfare and a capacity 20,000 crowd in October 2023.
+The drag strip itself is approximately 1.250 km in total length by 18.5 m wide, built to international standards.
+The Bend's drag racing strip has taken over from the older (and shorter) Adelaide International Raceway as South Australia's main drag racing venue.

 Pit building and hotel

 Construction commenced in February 2017 for the 300 m long pit building which includes hotel accommodation in the upper levels of the four-storey building.
 There are 34 pit garages.

 The 100 room Rydges Pit Lane Hotel opened in 2019.